StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 b=10

 if (( a < b )); then
     echo "a is less than b"
 fi
 ```

-**Explanation**: The `((...))` syntax simplifies conditional arithmetic expressions, enhancing readability and reducing complexity.
+---

+**Explanation**: `((...))` provides a more concise and readable way to evaluate arithmetic expressions within conditional statements.

 ////
 ///

 ## Parameter Expansion

-Parameter expansion is a powerful feature in Bash that allows you to manipulate variables and perform string operations directly within the shell.
-Bash provides a wide range of parameter expansion options, including substring extraction, string replacement, and length calculation.
+[Parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion) in Bash allows you to manipulate variables and perform string operations directly within the shell.
+It offers a wide range of options, including substring extraction, string replacement, and transformations.
+{ .annotate }

 /// admonition | Guidelines
     type: info

-- **Bash Built-ins**: Utilize parameter expansion for string manipulations whenever possible.
-This approach is more efficient and reduces script complexity and dependencies.
+- **Use Parameter Expansion**: Use parameter expansion for tasks such as string manipulation, default value assignment, and pattern matching.
-- **Avoid External Tools**: Avoid using external tools like `sed` and `awk` for string manipulation.
+- **Limit Use of External Tools**: Minimize the use of tools like `sed` and `awk` for string manipulation unless advanced text processing is required and cannot be handled by Bash.
-    - **Reason**: While powerful, these tools are often overkill for simple string manipulations that can be efficiently handled by parameter expansion.
+    - **Rationale**: While powerful, these tools are often unnecessary for tasks that can be performed efficiently using parameter expansion.

 ///